sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 #### Operating environment

 Since support for placing macvlan devices into protodown was not added to Linux until version 5.1, the kernel version is required:
--Linux kernel version 5.1+
+- Linux kernel version 5.1+

 #### Scalability Requirements

--Max number of VRRP instances: 254
+- Max number of VRRP instances: 254

 #### Container